The Training Stages

 If you chose the modular route, there are a number of separate courses which you need to complete.
 Potentially, they can be combined to provide a single connected package of training delivered by one organisation, just like integrated courses do.

 The starting point is a Private Pilot’s Licence (PPL).
 You may complete this full or part-time, with your local flying club, or go away for an intense course.
-A PPL course will typically consist of 45 or more flying hours on a small single engine aircraft, of which at least 10 hours will be without an instructor (solo).
-You will learn all the basics of flying and complete the course with a flight test.
+A PPL course will consist of 45 flying hours on a small single engine aircraft, of which at least 10 hours will be without an instructor (solo).
+You will learn all the basics of flying and complete the course with a flight test. which will add about another 2½ hours.
 When you have passed this you can apply for a licence which will allow you to fly alone or with non-fare paying passengers.

 You could do a full-time residential course, which will last about six months.
 However, most pilots opt to do a distance-learning course, at their own pace, while carrying on with their flight training and/or work.
 The usual pattern is to complete a phase of individual learning, and then undertake a short full-time period of classroom learning, followed by the exams.
 It is normal to split the 14 exams into two or three modules of training, so this pattern is repeated two or three times.
 The best courses include access to online question banks, so you can do lots of practice exams before the real thing.

 The next three courses, the Commercial Pilot’s Licence (CPL), Multi Engine Piston (MEP) class rating and the Instrument Rating (IR) may be completed in any order (except the MEP, which must be before the IR).
 The most conventional route is to do the CPL on a single-engine aircraft first, to save costs, and then to move onto multi-engine aircraft for the IR.